xxxyu-ai/Administering-Windows-Server-Hybrid-Core-Infrastructure/AZ-800/LAB_04_File_Services.md

 # AZ-800: Administering Windows Server Hybrid Core Infrastructure

-## Lab: Using Windows Admin Center in hybrid scenarios
+## Lab4: Using Windows Admin Center in hybrid scenarios

 This lab focused on using Windows Admin Center in a hybrid environment, deploying Azure resources with ARM templates, and verifying that Windows Admin Center works consistently across on-premises and Azure-managed systems.